-The President of the United States is the Commander in Chief, who is responsible for all final decisions.
-The Secretary of the Department of Defense (DoD) has control over the military and each branch -- except the Coast Guard, which is under the Dept. of Homeland Security.
-With over 2 million civilian and military employees, the DoD is the world's largest "company."
+The president of the United States is the commander in chief, who is responsible for all final decisions.
+The secretary of the Department of Defense (DoD) has control over the military and each branch -- except the Coast Guard, which is under the Department of Homeland Security.
+With more than 2 million civilian and military employees, the DoD is the world's largest "company."

 Each branch of the military has a unique mission within the overall mission of U.S. security and peace.
 In addition to the six branches of the military, the Army and Air National Guards also serve their own special functions.
 Here's a rundown:

-The U.S. operates in over 100 countries, including the U.K., Germany, Italy, Bahrain, Brazil, South Korea, Australia, Afghanistan, Iraq and Japan, just to name a few.
+The U.S. operates in more than 100 countries, including the United Kingdom, Germany, Italy, Bahrain, Brazil, South Korea, Australia, Afghanistan, Iraq and Japan.

 Interested in Joining the Military?